Free Shipping to US on orders $75+ Shop Now

 • Spend time with your pet;

-• Visualize your favorite place;
+• Visualize your favorite place or a moment of peace;

 • Make a grounding playlist and play it every time you feel disconnected from your body.